hindu-comm/weblogs/manasataramgini/2021/05/2021-05-03_the-phantoms-of-the-bone-pipe-2.md

 environment in educational institutions abroad.
 Thankfully, we got over that delusion after some further thought as we realized we were v1s to our core and not v3s by nature.
-Nor were we inclined to take the job offers we had because we had that independent academic streak.
+Nor were we inclined to take the job offers we had because we have that independent academic streak.
 Moreover, we got into the same graduate school; so, we would not be facing the separation and the disjunction that Lootika and Somakhya faced when in graduate school.”
 V: “But those two told me that their disjunction was a key part of their character-building experience where they proved their individual worth by themselves.”
 Jh: “That may be so, but you can hardly deny that Lootika and Somakhya had the luck of being together all the way from school to the end of college — something the rest of us did not have the pleasure of.
 So that disjunction is not something they needed to cry about.
 Moreover, for all the ice in that period, the rest of us knew how Lootika kept thinking about Somakhya.
 We thought grad school is a good idea because, apart from the fact that we are fundamentally academically oriented, it gives an opportunity to prove ourselves under hostile fire.
 If luck, for some reason, doesn’t favor us, we can always quit it and get down to more real things like furthering our genes.
 If everything fails, in the least, I can teach my nephews and nieces mathematics and computation as they come of age.”

 V: “Well, good luck.
 But even if you don’t start a company, I hope someday you and maybe Prachetas will build for me a robot that is like